316k/stackulator-ii/README.md

 ## Wut ?

-That's just a stack-based calculator with a dumb name.
+That's just an infinite precision stack-based calculator with a dumb name.
 It's actually a programming class assignment.